 11. Final Provisions

-11.1 To the extent these terms governing assembly/ erection, maintenance, work and services terms for international operations lack specific rulings, the provisions of our International Terms of Sale apply.
+11.1 To the extent these terms governing assembly/ erection, maintenance, work and services terms for international operations lack specific rulings, the provisions of our International Conditions of Sale for Customers not Resident in Germany apply.

-If you have any questions or wish to contact our data protection officer, Mr Wolfgang Winter is the person to contact:
+33813 Oerlinghausen If you have any questions or wish to contact our data protection officer, Mr Wolfgang Winter is the person to contact: Wolfgang Winter

 Bekscher Berg 16

 email@data protection -winter.de From whom does the company receive your data?
 We process personal data which we receive from you within the framework of our business relationship.
 Where necessary for provision of a service / contract performance with you, we also process personal data which we have legitimately received from third parties (e.g. the SCHUFA [German general credit protection agency], credit agencies) for example for execution of orders, for performance of contracts or on account of consent granted by you.
 In addition, we process personal data which we have legitimately gained from accessible sources (e.g. trade and association registries, press, media) and which we are allowed to process.
 Which of your personal data do we process?
 For what purposes?
 If we have received data from you, we will only process it for the purposes for which we have received or acquired it.
 Data may only be processed for other purposes if there are legal requirements to do so pursuant to Art.
 6 para.
 4 GDPR.
 We will of course heed possible information obligations of the type pursuant to Art.
 13 para.
 3 GDPR and Art.
 14 para.
 4 GDPR.
 On which legal basis does this take place?
 Where there are no specific legal stipulations, the legal basis for the processing of personal data is Art.
 6 GDPR where the following possibilities are listed:

 - Consent (Art.
 6 para.
 1 lit. a) GDPR)

 - Data processing for performance of contracts (Art.
 6 para.
 1 lit. b) GDPR